Next Generation Library Challenge

 But much more work needs to be done to truly transform the user experience in Next Generation Libraries.

 To support these efforts, the Rhode Island Office of Innovation, in partnership with the Office of Library and Information Services, launched two rounds of a Next Generation Library Challenge in 2017, called Studio Rhode.

 Westerly Library & Wilcox Park

 Phase II winners:

 Warwick Public Library

-This second Studio Rhode challenge awards four libraries up to $10,000 each in unrestricted funds to buy totally new tools or to upgrade old ones, to pilot a new program, or to strengthen an existing one.
+The second round Studio Rhode challenge awarded four libraries up to $10,000 each in unrestricted funds to buy totally new tools or to upgrade old ones, to pilot a new program, or to strengthen an existing one.